Chiral quantum optics in the bulk of photonic quantum Hall systems: Quantum revivals and state transfer

+Such state-transfer processes have previously been discussed in great detail for emitters coupled to chiral waveguides or to edge channels of 2D photonic lattices systems.
+In this case the transfer is achieved via the emission of a single photon and a high efficiency requires time-dependent couplings $g_{i=1,2}(t)$ in order to reabsorb of this photon with close to unit probability~\cite{Cirac_PhysRevLett.78.3221}.
+Note that state transfer schemes have also been analyzed in 1D spin chains and topological lattices \cite{Andrew_PhysRevLett.92.187902, Suotang_PhysRevA.98.012331,longhi_https://doi.org/10.1002/qute.201800090, Chaohong_PhysRevA.101.052323, Bo_PhysRevA.106.022419}, where, however, a high-fidelity transfer again relies on very specific coupling patterns or time-dependent control techniques.
+Compared to those settings, the findings in the previous sections suggest that our photonic quantum Hall systems offer an essential advantage for state transfer applications, by enabling an almost perfect excitation transfer without the need for any fine tuning or additional time-dependent control.

-To support this intuition we consider a small photonic lattice as depicted in Fig.~\ref{fig:10_tot}, with two emitters located either on the edge of the lattice or in the bulk.
-By assuming that only one of the emitters is initially excited, i.e., $c_1(0)=1$ and $c_2(0)=0$, we can generalize Eq.~\eqref{eq:eq_retarded_single_atom} to include two (or multiple) emitters located at positions $\vec r_e^{\, n}$ and obtain~\cite{DeBernardis_PhysRevLett.126.103603},
+To support this intuition, we consider a small photonic lattice as depicted in Fig.~\ref{fig:10_tot}, with two emitters located either on the edge of the lattice or in the bulk at positions $\vec r_e^{\, n}$.
+By assuming an initial state as in Eq.~\eqref{eq:StateTransfer} the ansatz for the full state generalizes to